Modelling multiwavelength afterglows of the VHE-GRB population: Introduction

 \section{Introduction}

-The detection of {VHE} $\gamma$-rays from GRBs provided us a distinct emission component to investigate particle acceleration and radiation, as well as the properties of ultra-relativistic jets and the surrounding environment.
+The detection of very high energy (VHE, $\gtrsim$ 100 GeV) $\gamma$-rays from gamma-ray bursts (GRBs) provided us a distinct emission component to investigate particle acceleration and radiation, as well as the properties of ultra-relativistic jets and the surrounding environment.
 VHE photons have been detected mainly during the afterglow phase of GRBs \citep[see, e.g.,][]{2022Galax..10...66M, 2022Galax..10...74G, 2022Galax..10...67B}, and could be an extension of the late-time GeV emission~\citep[see, e.g.,][]{LATGRB_cat1_2013ApJS..209...11A, Gehrels2013FrPhy...8..661G, LATGRB_cat2_2019ApJ...878...52A}.
 The afterglow phase begins, following the prompt emission in MeV, as the jet interacts with the surrounding medium, producing external shocks.
-These shocks accelerate particles and amplify magnetic fields, leading to multiwavelength radiation, analysing which can provide crucial information about energy {release}, jet structure {and} composition, and the surrounding environment of these bursts~\citep[see, e.g.,][]{piran_2004RvMP...76.1143P, Meszaros2006RPPh...69.2259M, kumar2015PhR...561}.
+These shocks accelerate particles and amplify magnetic fields ($B$-fields), leading to multiwavelength radiation, analysing which can provide crucial information about energy {release}, jet structure {and} composition, and the surrounding environment of these bursts~\citep[see, e.g.,][]{piran_2004RvMP...76.1143P, Meszaros2006RPPh...69.2259M, kumar2015PhR...561}.